 International companies of all sizes have chosen us for their business translation needs.

-Translations of your documents to Simplified Chinese, Traditional Chinese, or any other language.
+Document translations into Simplified Chinese, Traditional Chinese, or any other language.

 We have completed thousands of translation projects over the last two decades, learning many valuable lessons along the way.
-Below we share five helpful tips to get the most out of your translation projects.
+Below we share five helpful tips to help you get the most out of your translation projects.

 Localisation is the process of adapting a translated text so that it is linguistically and culturally appropriate for a specific country or region.

-With the rise of data breaches in a highly digitized world, the security and confidentiality of your documents is more important than ever.
+With the rise of data breaches in a highly digitized world, the security and confidentiality of your documents are more important than ever.
 Free machine translations require you to upload information to cloud-based platforms, and transferring important data outside company walls via potentially unsecure connections is never a good idea.

 QA tools can assist in identifying common mistakes found in translated texts, examples include:

 Today, Hong Kong, Macau, and Taiwan have continued to use Traditional Chinese characters.
 Whereas Mainland China, Malaysia, and Singapore have adopted Simplified Chinese.
 Generally speaking, Chinese people can read both Simplified and Traditional Chinese.
-Having said that, it is important to ensure your documents are translated for the correct markets as there are many terminological differences between the mentioned countries and regions.
+Having said that, it is important to ensure your documents are translated for the correct markets since there are many terminological differences between the mentioned countries and regions.